-This guidebook was published in 2000 by the University of North Carolina Press and is available in many bookstores and on Amazon.com.
+This guidebook was published in 2000 by the University of North Carolina Press and is available in many bookstores and on Amazon.
 Although the hiking directions are out of date because new trail is being added every year, the book contains much valuable information about the areas the trail goes through and the history of the trail.

 A backpacker’s practical guide to identifying and harvesting edible and medicinal plants found along the Mountains-to-Sea Trail, complete with recipes to transform them into delicious backcountry meals and snacks.
 Heather has thru-hiked the MST twice.
 This guide can be purchased directly from the author at TheBotanicalHiker.blogspot.com.
 [Note: all information, suggestions and recommendations are made by the author.
 Friends has not verified the content within and is not endorsing the recommendations as either safe or unsafe for consumption.
 Also, the harvesting of plants on state or federal lands is restricted.
 Contact the land managing agency for more details.]

 MST Trail Profiles and Maps: From Clingmans Dome to Mount Mitchell and Beyond by Walt Weber and “the Gang” for the Carolina Mountain Club (3rd Ed.)

 This book includes maps and profiles for about half of the mountain sections of the trail.
 It also includes valuable information about the history and natural features of the trail.
 The book can be purchased through our store as well as many bookstores and outdoor stores and on Amazon.